-4.12 VLAIS
+4.13 VLAIS and Mosaic

-The NRAO has set up a simple information system on its Zia computer system in Socorro, New Mexico.
+There are two sources of on-line information about the VLA.
+First, there is a simple information system, VLAIS, on the Zia computer system in Socorro, New Mexico.
 The information in the system is oriented towards VLA observers and contains data on baseline corrections, system temperatures, list of VLA calibrators and VLA archive sources and other VLA related items.
 Access to this system is by Internet (address 146.88.1.4) or through the NRAO Socorro terminal switch (505 835 7010).
 At the login message for Zia type vlais (no password required).
 A menu will list the major categories available.
 Choose VLA to get to the VLA specific information.